Azure/kubernetes-volume-drivers/flexvolume/smb/README.md

 ### Developer Tip for working on Helm Chart + Docker FlexVol-Installer

-Skaffold can make it easier iteratively debug the helm chart / docker installer.
+Skaffold can make it easier to iteratively debug the helm chart / docker installer.
 See `./skaffold.yaml` for details.